tasmota/docs/docs/Berry.md

 - Fast: optimized one-pass bytecode compiler and register-based virtual machine.
 - Powerful: supports imperative programming, object-oriented programming, functional programming.
 - Flexible: Berry is a dynamic type script, and it's intended for embedding in applications.
 It can provide good dynamic scalability for the host system.
-- Simple: simple and natural syntax, support garbage collection, and easy to use FFI (foreign function interface).
+- Simple: simple and natural MicroPython-eque syntax, supports garbage collection and easy to use FFI (foreign function interface).
 - RAM saving: With compile-time object construction, most of the constant objects are stored in read-only code data segments, so the RAM usage of the interpreter is very low when it starts.

 ### Tasmota port